flytesoft-software/capacitor-persistent-notification/README.md

 <a name="update"></a>
 ### PersistentNotification.update([options]) ⇒ <code>Promise</code>
 A method to configure and/or update a current notification.
 If a notification is not already open your configuration will be maintained until [open](#open) is called.
+Only update options you need to update.
 See open for [parameters](#parameters).

 **Kind**: Static instance method of [<code>PersistentNotification</code>](#api)
 **Category**: async